 ED Attaches ₹3,034 Crore Assets In RCOM Bank Fraud Case; Total Seizures In Anil Ambani Group Cross ₹19,000 Crore | File Photo

-Mumbai: The Enforcement Directorate (ED) provisionally attached assets worth Rs 3,034.90 crore in connection with the bank fraud case involving Reliance Communications Ltd., the Central agencies said Tuesday.
+Mumbai, April 28: The Enforcement Directorate (ED) has provisionally attached assets worth Rs 3,034.90 crore in connection with an alleged bank loan fraud case involving Reliance Communications Ltd. (RCom) and entities linked to industrialist Anil Dhirubhai Ambani, the central agency said on Tuesday.

-The attached assets include a flat in the Usha Kiran Building in Cumballa Hill in South Mumbai, a farmhouse in Khandala near Pune, and a land parcel in Sanand, Ahmedabad, officials said.
-The agency has also attached 7.71 crore shares of Reliance Infrastructure Ltd. held by promoter group entity Risee Infinity Pvt Ltd, officials said.
+The attached assets include a flat in the Usha Kiran Building in Malabar Hill in south Mumbai, a farmhouse in Khandala near Pune, and a land parcel in Sanand, Ahmedabad.

 Flat in Usha Kiran Building on M.L.
 Dhanukar Road, Mumbai, Maharashtra registered in the name of Mr. Anil D. Ambani